 Remember that your lender may be willing to overlook a slightly lower DSCR if other aspects of your application, such as business revenue and credit score, are very strong.

 How Do I Improve My Debt Service Coverage Ratio?

 If you need a higher DSCR to qualify for a business loan, you can either increase your business revenues, lower your business expenses, or lower the amount of outstanding debt that you have.
 Doing all of these things together has the highest impact.

 To bump up your business revenues, you might try selling more products or services or increasing prices.
 Freshour suggests bringing on a co-owner with high income and low debt if the lender you’re working with considers personal income when calculating DSCR.
 This can improve the overall DSCR of the business.

 Another suggestion is to reduce your business’ operating costs.
-Charles N. Persing, a CPA and Partner at Bederson LLP, says there is a long list of things a small business owner can do to make a business more efficient and profitable!
 For example, you can ask your suppliers for better deals or put off big capital expenditures unless absolutely necessary.
-Automating as many things as you can also reduces costs.
-DirectCapital has put together a great list of 28 Ways to Cut Business Operating Expenses.
+Automating as many things as you can also reduce costs.

 You should also focus on reducing your debt as much as you can.
 If you have existing business loans, pay them down before seeking a new loan.
 Freshour says you might also want to consider reducing the loan amount that you’re seeking.
 “If the new loan is pushing your DSCR below 1, then a smaller loan amount may help get your DSCR where it needs to be for approval.”